-Every effort has been made to ensure the accuracy of the techniques and information provided and discussed in this document.
-At the time of printing and presentation this document the materials are, to the best of our knowledge accurate however anomalies, omissions, and factual errors may exist.
-This document may be modified at any time without prior notice either in part of in full.
+Every effort has been made to ensure the accuracy of the information provided and discussed in this brochure.
+At the time of printing and presentation this material is, to the best of our knowledge, accurate however sometimes anomalies, omissions, and factual errors may exist.
+This brochure may be modified at any time without prior notice either in part or in full.